CompIsle/Unit-15-Asignment-2/doc/Designs.md

 The Conatact poage iwll only contain contact infomation and adress for the company.

 ### Pictures of design
+Color, text and sizes not acurate.
+For more details see further down the document in the Colour schemes/Typography/Navigation section.\

 About Us page:\
 ![Image of About us page](https://github.com/devonwyatt/Unit-15-Asignment-2/blob/main/doc/ScreenShots/ScreenShotOfDesign1.png)